 Again, the growth rates are impressive.
-Adda52.com was established in 2011 and it took just over five years for the company to be sold in a deal worth 155 crore.
+Adda52.com was established in 2011 and it took just over five years for the company to be sold in a deal worth 155 crores.
 Adda52 currently serves more than 1 million customers and has made itself a name on the real-world poker circuit as well with live tournament events, a partnership with the World Poker Tour (WPT) and even being featured in Bollywood productions.

 It was estimated in 2015 that the online poker market alone in India was worth somewhere in the range of $110 to $120 million.
 That may not sound too impressive compared to the billion-dollar evaluations we’ve seen in the past from North American and European-focused poker sites, but the market is growing at a phenomenal rate.
 It’s taking new entrants only a few years to turn around, become completely debt-free and attract buyers with deep pockets.

 Unlike gaming markets in other countries, rummy is not overshadowed by poker in India.
 Rummy sites in India are experiencing similar growth rates.
-Just last month, for example, Rummy Passion saw one crore rupees ($154,603) wagered on its platform.
+Just last month, for example, Rummy Passion saw one crore rupee ($154,603) wagered on its platform.
 Recent figures from Rummy Passion show 22,000 active users who spend an astounding average of 1.5 hours playing per week.